Stress dose

-Perioperative stress dose of steroids to mitigate this rare but potentially fatal complications of perioperative use of steroid such as full-blown adrenal crisis in the perioperative period due to the secondary adrenal insufficiency.
+Perioperative stress doses of steroids to mitigate this rare but potentially fatal complications of perioperative use of steroid such as full-blown adrenal crisis in the perioperative period due to the secondary adrenal insufficiency.
 Various exogenous steroid preparations are used for a wide range of indications.

 Stress doses

 Emergency corticosteroid supplementation in patients taking exogenous corticosteroids:

 Pediatric doses

 Emergent intramuscular dosing can be given if child is not tolerating oral medications or unable to get IV within 15 minutes.
 IM hydrocortisone sodium succinate doses are: